 Restaurant business tools you need to open a restaurant

-- Have you worked out a solid and realistic business plan for the next 5 years?
+- Have you worked out a solid and realistic opening a restaurant business plan for the next 5 years?
 Have you found an accountant specializing in restaurants that will be an important on-going resource for you?

-- Do you have an Return on Investment (ROI) calculator and know how to use it?
+- Do you have a Return on Investment (ROI) calculator and know how to use it?
+Have you researched the cost to open a restaurant?

 - Do you have the professional services you need (food delivery, a restaurant accountant, a restaurant staffing service)